giorgiop94/digital-garden/_notes/Book - Thinking in Systems - Donella Meadows.md

 So the world often surprises our linear-thinking minds.
 If we’ve learned that a small push produces a small response, we think that twice as big a push will produce twice as big a response.
 But **in a nonlinear system, twice the push could produce one-sixth the response, or the response squared, or no response at all.**

 ### Forgetting about Delays
 When there are long delays in feedback loops, some sort of **foresight is essential**.
-To act only when a problem becomes obvious is to miss an important opportunity to solve the problem. (example of [[Climate change]])
+To act only when a problem becomes obvious is to miss an important opportunity to solve the problem. (example of [[climate change]])

 ### Missing the Whole
 #### Different Levels of Magnification